newlandsvalley/purescript-soundfonts/docs/GUIDE.md

 ## Playing Note Sequences

 If you want to play a sequence of notes, then you have to start each note at the correct time offset.
-For example, to play the notes of the chords above, but in a legato sequence, you can use this:
+For example, to play the notes of the chord above, but in a legato sequence, you can use this:

 ```purs
 legato :: Array MidiNote